Ikram Khan

-Ikram Khan is a famous singer from Rajasthan, India.
-He hails from a family of musicians belonging to the Sikar Gharana.
-He was initiated and groomed by his father, Ustad imamudeen Khan, who was also a very famous sarangi player from Jaipur.
+Ikram Khan is a famous top grade Sarangi Player from Rajasthan, India who hails from a family of musicians belonging to the Sikar Gharana.
+He was initiated and groomed by his father, Ustad Nizamuddin Khan, who was also a very famous sarangi player from Jaipur.
 He uses thicker non-traditional strings on his sarangi, which gives his music a deep and unique tone.